-Priority Selection - During the third and fourth week of January, the Shift commander will hold two formal rounds of vacation picks for all 24/48-hour personnel.
-A pick is defined as a selection of one or more consecutive days (shifts).
-Any full shift vacation requests will take precedence over partial shift requests.
+During the first and second week of December, the Shift Commander will hold two (2) formal rounds of vacation picks for all 24/48-hour personnel.
+A pick is defined as a selection of one or more days (shifts).

 Round one will consist of officers picking first by rank and seniority in rank.
 Firefighters will then pick on the basis of seniority.
-Round two will be in the reverse order of round one (least senior firefighter to the most senior officer (in rank).
-During the primary selection the employee will not be required to make a pick.
+During the priority selection round, Employees may schedule any or all of their vacation picks that are full-day (shift) requests using the hours of vacation the Employee accrues in that year.